Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Practical Design of Triangulation

 To alleviate this challenge, we employ set-valued inverses that return the exhaustive list of values for a given input argument that would result in a given output:

 \begin{definition}[Set-valued Inverse Problem] Let $d$ be a problem such that $\llbracket d \rrbracket\subset I\times O$.
 The corresponding set-valued inverse problem is \end{definition}

 \begin{proposition}[Full FWD-SINV] Let $\tau$ transform each problem $d$ into $d^{\succ}$, and where $p$ is a sample for $d$ and $q$ is for $d^{\succ}$.
-Then, $(\tau, \phi)$ is semantic triangulation.
+If $\tau$ is dissociative, then $(\tau, \phi)$ is semantic triangulation.
 We refer to this triangulation method as Full FWD-SINV. \end{proposition}

 \begin{proof} Intuitively, a correctness-coupling bijective mapping via $\phi$ is achieved through the interplay of $L_1$, $L_2$, and $L_3$.
 In particular, $L_1$ ensures that if $p$ is correct, then $q$ never misses a value in its output on the range of $p$, and if $q$ is correct on the range of $p$, then $p$ never returns an incorrect value.
 In turn, $L_2$ complements $L_1$ by ensuring that if $p$ is correct, then $q$ never returns an incorrect value on the range of $p$.
 Finally, $L_3$ ensures that $q$ matches the behaviour of a single forward function.
-The proof is mechanized in Lean. \end{proof}
+A full proof is mechanized in Lean. \end{proof}

 As with FWD-INV, we define a partial version of FWD-SINV:

 \begin{definition}[Partial Set-valued Inverse Problem] Let $d$ be a problem such that $\llbracket d \rrbracket\subset (I_1 \times I_2) \times O$.
 The corresponding partial set-valued inverse problem w.r.t. the first argument is \end{definition}